MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/diagnostics/visualstudio-extensibility-diagnostics-extension.md

 You can get the Diagnostics Explorer either directly through the Extension Manager in Visual Studio, or from the Visual Studio Marketplace [here](https://aka.ms/VisualStudio.Extensibility/DiagnosticsExplorer).

 > [!NOTE]
-> The VisualStudio.Extensibility Diagnostics Explorer extension is compatable with Visual Studio 2022 17.12 and higher.
+> The VisualStudio.Extensibility Diagnostics Explorer extension is compatible with Visual Studio 2022 17.12 and higher.

 ### Open the Diagnostics Explorer in Visual Studio